t-palmer/ng7-library/README.md

-# Ng7Library
+# ng7-library

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project is an example Angular 7 Workspace for creating an Angular Library.

 ## Development server